 Hydroxychloroquine is often effective at improving skin problems, tiredness and joint pains that are not well controlled by NSAIDs.
-It is not clear how this drug works in SLE.
+It is not clear how this medicine works in SLE.
 It may take 6-12 weeks for it to become fully effective.
 The dose is often reduced to a lower 'maintenance' dose once symptoms have eased.
-Many people with SLE take this drug long-term to keep symptoms away.
+Many people with SLE take this medicine long-term to keep symptoms away.
 Side-effects are uncommon.
 The most serious is damage to the eye, which is unusual.
 Your doctor is likely to check your vision before you start it and then every year.
-If you are taking this drug and notice any changes in your vision, you should inform your doctor promptly.
+If you are taking this medicine and notice any changes in your vision, you should inform your doctor promptly.

 Steroid tablets are usually advised if you develop more severe symptoms.
 Steroids reduce inflammation and the dose is usually given at the lowest possible dose, in order to reduce any side-effects from the steroids.
 Steroids may cause side-effects if taken for long periods.
-These include thinning of the bones (osteoporosis), thinning of the skin, weight gain, muscle wasting, high blood pressure and other problems.
+These include 'thinning' of the bones (osteoporosis), thinning of the skin, weight gain, muscle wasting, high blood pressure and other problems.